LoganConnor44/anki-templates/readme.md

 ## Styling

 While this project handles most of the styling for the user, there is styling that cannot be overridden from Anki Desktop and AnkiDroid (iOS anki app not tested).
 Fortunately, by adding a few lines this can be fixed.
-ThEse few lines of code are in the above code snippet, but may also be placed an Anki's Template Styling section.
+These few lines of code are in the above code snippet, but may also be placed an Anki's Template Styling section.
 It is up to the user's preference for the placement of the CSS code.
 Functionality, it makes no difference where it is located.

 # Prerequisites